 - or who are continuously exposed to adults with resistant TB

-BCG should not be given to individuals who either:
+The BCG vaccine should not be given to individuals who either:

 - have known or suspected HIV infection (in most cases)